 To remove the new input gesture you have

-created (or want to change to a new shortcut key), locate the
+created (or if you want to change it to a new shortcut key),

 Miscellaneous/quits NVDA section.
 Locate the new input

-gesture/shortcut key you had created before.
-For example the
+gesture/shortcut key that you created before (for example the

-Insert key + the letter X that you had previously used.
+Insert key + the letter X) that you had used previously.
 Once

 there, Tab to the remove button and press Enter.
 Tab again to